micro-webapps/webconf-spec/dev/README.md

                     "regex": "\\.(php|txt)$",
                     "allow": "none"
                 }
+            },
+            "/usr/share/wordpress/": {
+                "alias": "/blog"
             }
         }
     }

-Or it is for example possible to serve static local directory as "http://domain:.tld/static":
+Or it is for example possible to serve static local directory as "http://domain.tld/static":

     {
         "virtualhost": "domain.tld",